 - Lower the heat to medium-low, and allow the filling to simmer for 10-15 minutes.

-- In a separate small bowl, make a slurry by combine the remaining 1/4 cup of water with the cornstarch.
+- In a separate small bowl, make a slurry by combining the remaining 3 Tbsp of water with 3 Tbsp cornstarch.
 Stir until the cornstarch has fully dissolved into the water.

 - Add this cornstarch mixture into the strained raspberry filling, and stir until it is incorporated.

 - Rinse out your pot and pour the filling back into it (you don't want any residual seeds getting into the filling).

 - Heat at a medium high heat, and be sure to stir constantly during this stage to prevent the filling from burning.

 - Cook until the mixture begins to boil, then reduce the heat to medium low.